meshcloud/unipipe-osb-cicd-github-actions/README.md

-# Example OSB CI/CD using github action Pipeline
+# Example OSB CI/CD using github action
 This is an example CI/CD Pipeline to be used in combination with the [UniPipe Service Broker](https://github.com/meshcloud/unipipe-service-broker).
-It shows how the communication is done via a Git repo between the API and the github action pipeline.
+It shows how the communication is done via a Git repo between the API and the github action.

 The pipeline is divided up into 3 different jobs: